 CBD is a cannabinoid that comes from the Cannabis plant.
 It tends to inhibit FAAH resulting in the increased Anandamide in the body.

 That’s why CBD intake also has calming effects on the nerves.

 Blackberries and apples naturally have yet another FAAH inhibitor, Kaempferol.

 So consumption of apples and blackberries can also induce the sustenance of Anandamide in the body.

 This one food is the most interesting of all the foods we have listed above.
 Many people claim that chocolates boost up the mood and calm the nerves.

-However, a few people know that chocolates contain ethylenediamine that is also a FAAH inhibitor.
+However, a few people know that chocolates contain ethylenediamine, which is also a FAAH inhibitor.

 Hence, chocolates boost up the mood by lowering the rate of breakdown of Anandamide.

-Precursor for production of Arachidonic acid, i.e. Linoleic acid indirectly performs the same job.
+Precursor for the production of Arachidonic acid, i.e. Linoleic acid, indirectly performs the same job.

 The vegetable oils contain linoleic acids.